Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Summary of any specific matters, e.g. recent or prospective major legal developments

-The last major legal development was the pending law regarding the obligation of disclosing the ultimate beneficial owners of all Costa Rican Companies to the Costa Rican Central Bank.
+The last major legal development was the pending law regarding the obligation of disclosing the ultimate beneficial owners of all Costa Rican companies to the Costa Rican Central Bank.

 Search by: